jamesohortle/japanese-utilities/README.md

 The file `fuzzy_match.py` attempts to find candidate matches of transcriptions and source text.
 It does this by using [MeCab](https://taku910.github.io/mecab/)'s (developed by Kyoto University Graduate School of Informatics)  _wakati_ and _yomi_ parsers to perform a combined surface form and pronunciation comparison.
 In short, good candidates for a transcription are things that "sort of look the same" and "sort of sound the same".
 The comparison is simply a weighted sum of these two criteria, which is judged as "good" if it passes some threshold.
 The scores for each criterion are generated using [Levenshtein distances](https://en.wikipedia.org/wiki/Levenshtein_distance) as calculated by SeatGeek's [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy) package.

-Candidate translations are then saved in the SQLite databases mentioned above.
+Candidate source text sentences are then saved in the SQLite databases mentioned above.
 This file is the least polished of all of them and should be regarded as unstable.

 ## Further work